-The GSG Board of Trustees is comprised of eight Trustees, including a Chair and Vice Chair.
-Together, these leaders represent six countries and four continents.
+The GSG Board of Trustees is comprised of ten Trustees, including a Chair and Vice Chair.
+Together, these leaders represent eight countries and four continents.

 The global leadership of our Board is crucial to our movement’s success.
 Our Trustees bring the innovative vision and energy they have demonstrated in their home countries to leading our global movement.
 Learn more about their work by clicking on their profiles below.

 Sir Ronald Cohen, Chair

 Sir Ronald Cohen is Chairman of the Global Steering Group for Impact Investment and The Portland Trust.
 He is a co-founder director of Social Finance UK, USA, and Israel, and co-founder Chair of Bridges Fund Management and Big Society Capital.